EdgeLake/edgelake.github.io/docs/southbound/message_broker.md

 <h3>Other Components of MQTT  / Message Client</h3>

-**QoS - Quality of Service**: Technologies that work on a network to control traffic and ensure the performance of critical applications with limited network capacity
+<b>QoS - Quality of Service</b>: Technologies that work on a network to control traffic and ensure the performance of critical applications with limited network capacity
 <ol start="1">
     <ul>
         <li> <b>QoS 0</b>: No guarantee of delivery.
 The recipient does not acknowledge receipt of the message.
 The value serves as the default value.</li>